3D Printing Blog

 The thinner the layers, the longer the part will take to print and its important therefore to consider what layer height you need in order to ensure you aren’t paying over the odds for a higher resolution print when the benefits will be minimal, or be disappointed with the result when you placed your order based on price at the expense of using a larger layer height.

 In general, layer heights for plastic FDM printing using materials such as PLA, PETG and ABS are offered in three layer heights, 0.1mm (Fine), 0.2mm (Standard) and 0.3mm (Draft) resolutions.
 Some 3d printing processes such as SLA (resin) based printing can reach much lower layer heights making them ideal for detailed or intricate printing commonly used in small sculptures or jewellery.
-For large format printing we’ll sometimes consider using even higher layer heights of up to 1mm on the largest prints.
-In these cases, the sheer size of the model can actually mask the size of the layer height until you’re up close.
-With any 3d print, if you look close enough…. you’ll see the layers unless you apply some post processing such as sanding and painting of course.

 outdoor ASA filament